mavlink/mavlink-devguide/en/services/parameter_ext.md

 The protocol is designed with the assumption that the parameter set does not change during normal operation.

-If a system can add parameters during (or after) initial synchronization the protocol cannot guarantee reliable/robust synchronization, because there is no way to notify that the parameter set has changed and a new sync is required.
+If a components can add parameters during (or after) initial synchronization the protocol cannot guarantee reliable/robust synchronization, because there is no way to notify that the parameter set has changed and a new sync is required.

-When requesting parameters from such a system, the risk of problems can be *reduced* (but not removed) if:
+When requesting parameters from such a components, the risk of problems can be *reduced* (but not removed) if:
 * The `param_id` is used to read parameters where possible (the mapping of `param_index` to a particular parameter may change on systems where parameters can be added/removed).
 * [PARAM_EXT_VALUE .param_count](../messages/common.md#PARAM_EXT_VALUE) may be monitored.
   If this changes the parameter set should be re-sychronised.

-### Monitoring Parameter Updates Can Fail {#monitoring_unreliable}
+### Parameter Synchronisation Can Fail {#monitoring_unreliable}

-A GCS (or other system) that wants to [cache parameters](#parameter_caching) from a component and keep them synchronise should first get all parameters, and then track changes by monitoring for `PARAM_EXT_ACK` messages (updating their internal list appropriately).
+A GCS (or other system) that wants to [cache parameters](#parameter_caching) from a component and keep them synchronised should first get all parameters, and then track changes by monitoring for `PARAM_EXT_ACK` messages (updating their internal list appropriately).

 This works for the originator of a parameter change, which can resend the request if an expected `PARAM_EXT_ACK` is not received.
-This approach may fail for systems that did not originate the change, as they will not know about updates they do not receive (i.e. if messages are dropped).
+This approach may fail for components that did not originate the change, as they will not know about updates they do not receive (i.e. if messages are dropped).

 A component may mitigate this risk by, for example, sending the `PARAM_EXT_ACK` multiple times after a parameter is changed.